mformigo/subtitle-tools/readme.md

 * Smi parsing uses `->getCues` a lot, the sorting is slow
 * `\App\Subtitles\VobSub\VobSub2Srt` needs the `SubIdx` model purely for diagnostic logging, it should only require the path.
 The logging should happen in a different, easier to test way

-## General configuration
-* `phpunit.xml` sets the database to 'subtitle-tools-testing'
-* `phpunit.xml` sets the filesystem disk to 'local-testing'
-* `TestCase.php` deletes all files from the 'local-testing' directories before each test
-* **Laravel Dusk** runs from inside vagrant homestead following [this guide](https://medium.com/@splatEric/laravel-dusk-on-homestead-dc5711987595)

 ## Queues and Workers
 `php artisan queue:work --queue=broadcast,default,slow-high,sub-idx,low-fast`
 * sup to srt jobs are run on the **slow-high** queue.